lvgl/lvgl/docs/overview/font.md

 LVGL supports to apply these rules if `LV_USE_ARABIC_PERSIAN_CHARS` is enabled.

 However, there some limitations:
-- Only displaying texts is supported (e.g. on labels), text inputs (e.g. text area) doesn't support this feature
+- Only displaying texts is supported (e.g. on labels), text inputs (e.g. text area) don't support this feature.
-- Static text (i.e. const) are not processed.
-E.g. texts set by `lv_label_set_text()` will "Arabic processed" but `lv_lable_set_text_static()` won't.
+- Static text (i.e. const) is not processed.
+E.g. texts set by `lv_label_set_text()` will be "Arabic processed" but `lv_lable_set_text_static()` won't.
 - Text get functions (e.g. `lv_label_get_text()`) will return the processed text.

 ### Subpixel rendering

-Subpixel rendering means to triple the horizontal resolution by rendering on Red, Green and Blue channel instead of pixel level.
-It takes advantage of the position of physical color channels of each pixel.
- It results in higher quality letter anti-aliasing.
-Lear more [here](https://en.wikipedia.org/wiki/Subpixel_rendering).
+Subpixel rendering allows for tripling the horizontal resolution by rendering on Red, Green and Blue channel instead of pixel level.
+This takes advantage of the position of physical color channels of each pixel, resulting in higher quality letter anti-aliasing.
+Learn more [here](https://en.wikipedia.org/wiki/Subpixel_rendering).

-Subpixel rendering requires to generate the fonts with special settings:
+For subpixel rendering the fonts need to be generated with special settings:
 - In the online converter tick the `Subpixel` box
 - In the command line tool use `--lcd` flag.
 Note that the generated font needs about 3 times more memory.

 Subpixel rendering works only if the color channels of the pixels have a horizontal layout.
 That is the R, G, B channels are next each other and not above each other.
 The order of color channels also needs to match with the library settings.
-By default the LVGL assumes `RGB` order, however it can be swapped by setting `LV_SUBPX_BGR  1` in *lv_conf.h*.
+By default LVGL assumes `RGB` order, however this can be swapped by setting `LV_SUBPX_BGR  1` in *lv_conf.h*.

 ### Compress fonts
 The bitmaps of the fonts can be compressed by
 - ticking the `Compressed` check box in the online converter
-- not passing `--no-compress` flag to the offline converter (applies compression by default)
+- not passing `--no-compress` flag to the offline converter (compression is applied by default)

 The compression is more effective with larger fonts and higher bpp.
 However, it's about 30% slower to render the compressed fonts.
 Therefore it's recommended to compress only the largest fonts of user interface, because
 - they need the most memory
 - they can be compressed better
-- and probably they are used less frequently then the medium sized fonts. (so performance cost is smaller)
+- and probably they are used less frequently then the medium sized fonts, so the performance cost is smaller.

 ## Add new font